felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - The lack of a breakout monetization channel limits upside without overall usage growth.
 - The platform relies on **balanced transaction mix**, not a high-margin feature.

+#### **Business Implications**
+- Revenue is concentrated in bill pay and card payments, with no breakout monetization feature.
+- A balanced mix provides stability but limits asymmetric upside.
+- Lack of a high-margin channel constrains revenue expansion without usage growth.
+- New monetization features could materially improve revenue resilience.

 <br><br>

 ## 5 - Acquisition Efficiency